novillo-cs/lab_15_force_simulator/README.md

 - Floor friction: when a ball is touching the bottom, reduce its horizontal velocity each frame.

-- Variable gravity: press up/down arrow keys to increase or decrease gravity strength; display the current value on screen.
+- Gravity: press up/down arrow keys to increase or decrease gravity strength; display the current value on screen.